Curriculum Framework - Intention, Implementation and Impact

 - From the start, children are taught through differentiated activities and learning groups to allow further consolidation for some, and for greater speed and depth at the upper end of attainment.

-- It also provides opportunity to extend thinking, linked to the revised Blooms Taxonomy.
+- That it provides an opportunity to extend thinking, linked to the revised Blooms Taxonomy.

 - That all teachers and other professionals are “lifelong learners”, committed to an ongoing development of their own knowledge and skills to optimise the pupils’ learning experiences.

-- That a positive, caring attitude, where achievements at all levels are acknowledged and valued, is prevalent throughout the school.
+- That a positive, caring attitude, where achievements at all levels are acknowledged, valued and this is prevalent throughout the school.

-In EYFS, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in March 2014 by the DfES.
+In EYFS, we follow the Early Years Statutory Framework for the Early Years Foundation Stage.
 This Framework specifies the requirement for learning and development in the Early Years and provides specific areas of learning we must cover in our curriculum.
 These areas are:

 - Personal, Social and Emotional Development